bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 entries.
 The entries in the map are sorted by file path, and the comments for each path are sorted by patch set number.
 Each comment has the `patch_set` and `author` fields set.

+If the `enable_context` request parameter is set to true, the comment entries will contain a list of `ContextLine` containing the lines of the source file where the comment was written.

 _Request_
 ```